• Skip to main content

 🥡 Storing & Reheating

-Place any leftovers into an airtight container and then store them in the fridge for 3-5 days.
+Place any leftovers into an airtight container and then store them in the fridge for up to 3-5 days.

 Individual servings can be reheated in the microwave.
 For a larger amount, place the leftovers into a baking dish and cover it with aluminum foil.
-Bake in the oven at 350°F (175°C) until hot.
-In fact, go ahead and check out my post on how to reheat mashed potatoes for more methods and tips.
+Bake in the oven at 350°F (175°C/Gas Mark 4) until hot.
+Check out my post on how to reheat mashed potatoes for more methods and tips.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.